kamilburda/gimp-export-layers/README.md

 In Export Layers To, JPG format always displays the file format dialog for the first layer.

-File format dialog is displayed behind the small dialog while exporting.
+On Windows, the file format dialog is displayed behind the main dialog.

-Only ASCII letters, digits and certain special characters are allowed in filenames.
-Other characters are deleted (from filenames only, they still remain in the layer names).

 License
 -------